 OUR HISTORY & HERITAGE

-Built on the same site as St Mary’s Cathedral (1851 – 1898), The Metropolitan Cathedral of the Sacred Heart of Jesus and Saint Mary His Mother (known as Sacred Heart Cathedral) has been our spiritual home for 120 years.
-It is a Category 1 Historic Site and stands proudly overlooking Wellington’s parliamentary precinct.
+Built on the same site as St Mary’s Cathedral (1851 – 1898), the Metropolitan Cathedral of the Sacred Heart of Jesus and Saint Mary His Mother (known as Sacred Heart Cathedral) has been our spiritual home for over 120 years.
+It is a Category 1 Historic Building and stands proudly overlooking Wellington’s Parliamentary precinct.

-Wellington was named the Archdiocese of the Province of New Zealand in 1887, and therefore the Cathedral of the Sacred Heart bears the title ‘Metropolitan Cathedral' as it is the seat of the Archbishop of Wellington marking it as the senior church in the country’s relationship to Rome.
+Wellington was named the Archdiocese of the Province of New Zealand in 1887, and therefore the Cathedral of the Sacred Heart bears the title ‘Metropolitan Cathedral’, marking it as the senior church in the country’s relationship to Rome.

-Opened in 1901 as a parish church, the Basilica of the Sacred Heart was only consecrated as the Cathedral in 1984 by Cardinal Thomas Williams.
-In recognition of the first Cathedral (St Mary's), it was named the Metropolitan Cathedral of the Sacred Heart of Jesus and St Mary his Mother.
-Today, its popular title is simply Sacred Heart Cathedral.
+Opened in 1901 as a parish church, the Basilica of the Sacred Heart was consecrated as the Cathedral only in 1984 by Cardinal Thomas Williams.